-When folding down the left seatback, if the luggage loaded in the enlarged trunk room will damage the webbing of the rear center seat belt, separate the rear center seat belt to prevent damage.
+When folding down the left seatback, if the luggage loaded in the enlarged trunk will damage the webbing of the rear center seat belt, disconnect the rear center seat belt to prevent damage.

-Insert the key into the hole (light gray) on the buckle to release the tab 1 (light gray), and allow the belt to retract.
+Insert the key into the hole (light gray) on the buckle to release tab 1 (light gray), and allow the belt to retract.

-Separate the rear center seat belt only on the above mentioned case; do not separate it in other cases.
+Disconnect the rear center seat belt only under the above mentioned circumstances; do not disconnect it in other circumstances.